simonesilvestroni/m2m-website/_sounddesign/producing-bass-remotely.md

 After enabling [elastic audio](https://www.pro-tools-expert.com/home-page/2017/5/25/free-puremix-tutorial-how-to-use-elastic-audio-in-pro-tools) in Pro Tools (monophonic, real-time processing), I go in and adjust the **transient sensitivity**.
 I want to get to a point where only the correct hits are detected.
 It’s the best way to avoid irritating artifacts.
 This is especially useful with a fretless bass.

-{% include pattern-figure.html image="/assets/images/protools-elasticaudio-monophonic-minutes-to-midnight.jpg" caption="Pro Tools algorithm options for elastic audio" width="295" height="209" %}
+{% include pattern-figure.html image="({{ site.url }}/assets/images/protools-elasticaudio-monophonic-minutes-to-midnight.jpg" caption="Pro Tools algorithm options for elastic audio" width="295" height="209" %}

 After switching the track view to `Analysis`, excessive transients that might have slipped through the previous step are removed, then in `Warp` view I check if there are obvious mistakes in the timing.
 Working in grid mode makes it easy to see which notes are off.
 I tend to only adjust what's obviously out of place, rather than generically quantize.
 In case I decide to go for an automated process, I never go beyond an 82% clean-up.
 I prefer to **retain the human factor** with my playing.
 In the video below, you can see a single automatic audio quantize to a specific small selection played as triplets, and a couple of notes adjusted.